RustamYuburov/cv-project/README.md

 # This is CV Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The CV project for making CV.
+This project was bootstraped with React.

 ### `npm start`